OfficeDev/O365-Windows-Start/README.md

    1. Open the O365-APIs-Start-Windows.sln file using Visual Studio 2013.
    2. Register and configure the app to consume Office 365 services (detailed below).
+   3. Build the solution.
+The NuGet Package Restore feature will load the assemblies listed in the packages.config file.
+You should do this before adding connected services in the following steps so that you don't get older versions of some assemblies.

 ###Register app to consume Office 365 APIs